ssg-research/ad3-action-distribution-divergence-detector/README.md

 # AD<sup>3</sup>-action-distribution-divergence-detector

 This repo contains the code to reproduce experiments for the detection scheme presented in *Real-time Adversarial Perturbations against Deep Reinforcement Learning Policies: Attacks and Defenses* ([arXiv report](https://arxiv.org/abs/2106.08746)).
-The paper will appear in the Proceedings of ESORICS 2022.
+The paper appears in the Proceedings of ESORICS 2022.

-DISCLAIMER: The provided source code does NOT include experiments with the generation of universal adversarial perturbations.
-Usage and distribution of such code is potentially harmful and should be done separately at their authors' disclosure.
+DISCLAIMER: The provided source code **does NOT include** experiments with the generation of universal adversarial perturbations.
+Usage and distribution of such code is potentially harmful and should be done separately at their authors' disclosure. **Please contact authors** to get the attack part of the code separately and sign a terms of use document by email.
 In this repo we provide:

 - [x] All [victim agents](https://github.com/ssg-research/ad3-action-distribution-divergence-detector/tree/main/src/trained_agents) in the paper and the code to re-train victim agents from scratch
 - [x] The AD<sup>3</sup> algorithm